About health insurance

 Some services covered by Family Extras and Super Extras, such as pre and post natal services, are based on a rolling year.
 This starts on the date the service is first provided, with the limit renewed 12 months later.

-For more information on your limits, refer to your Quick Guide.
+For more information on your limits, refer to your product guide.

 What are Health Improvement Benefits?